Are you sure you are paying National Minimum Wage?

 • Have monies deducted from their wages for uniforms, breakages or because the cash till was short at the end of their shift.

-In short, if you are paying national minimum wage (or living wage) rates to your staff, you need to be sure you are paying them for anything that could constitute working time.
-Cleaning up, locking up, security checks and attending briefings or work-related events are all working time, and need to be paid for.
+In short, if you are paying national minimum wage (or living wage) rates to your staff, you need to be sure you are paying them for anything that could constitute working time, or genuine work expenses.
+Cleaning up, locking up, security checks and attending briefings or work-related events are all working time, while uniform, breakages and till shortfalls are all genuine work expenses.
+As the employer, you need to ensure that what they are left with after deductions still meets the relevant National Minimum/Living Wage thresholds.

-Some employers were named and shamed because they had failed to increase hourly rates when employees moved into a new age category.
+Some employers have been named and shamed because they had failed to increase hourly rates when employees moved into a new age category.
 So make sure your pay records are up to date, and the person responsible for payroll is checking dates of birth regularly.

 Another way of ensuring you don’t fall foul of the minimum wage rates may be to have a minimum hourly rate for your staff that exceeds the statutory minimum, so that even with additional time worked above, the hourly rate does not fall below the statutory levels.
-This is the approach that Sainsbury, the new owner of Argos, are reportedly taking.
+While it might cost you more in terms of headline salary budget, it could save you money in the long run if it saves you an expensive tribunal claim.

 Share this post: